kishlayjeet/Connect-PostgreSQL-database-to-Python/README.md

 ''')
 ```

-## Insert Data Into Table:
+## Insert Data Into Table

-Now we are inserting the values into the database.
+Now, let's insert values into the database:

 ```python
 mycursor.execute('''